h-rueda/Report4s/README.md

 The Report4s is able to log screenshots automatically upon webdriver events.

-If the screenshots gathering is deactivated, screenshots can still be taken by making explicit calls to `Report4s.LogMessage` methods.
+If screenshots gathering is deactivated, screenshots can still be taken by making explicit calls to `Report4s.LogMessage` methods.

 ```